Skinny-dipping in One’s Sixties

 music spilling out from them.
 Teenagers from the town

-out here for a party, to swill a little beer
+out here for the thrill of it to swill a little beer

 and have a wild party with no parents near.